How to Create a Sensory-Friendly Classroom: An In-Depth Guide for Educators

 Children can’t do this accurately simply because their brains haven’t yet developed that skill.
 So, they depend on structure and routine.

-Uncertainty is a major cause of anxiety, especially in children with developmental differences.
-A highly predictable routine helps children feel secure, know what to expect, and practice making simple predictions.
-This reduces incidents of disruptive behavior.
+Uncertainty is a major cause of anxiety, especially for neurodivergent children.
+A highly predictable routine helps kids feel secure, know what to expect, and practice making simple predictions.
+This helps them feel regulated and more focused.

 Minimizing anxiety and other potential triggers or stressors for children means they’re more likely to tolerate stimuli and more likely to be able to self-regulate in the classroom.